How We Made Our Old Farmhouse in Piemonte Comfortable Year-Round

 • Wood-burning stoves: A sustainable option for us since we have access to wood.
 Our Jøtul stove, which cost €2,500 including installation, retains heat overnight, making it easy to restart in the morning.
 Other stoves cool down more quickly.
 However, don’t underestimate the effort required to maintain a steady supply of wood if you’re sourcing and chopping it yourself—it’s a commitment that requires time and energy.

 • Air conditioning units: These provide heating and cooling, and with WiFi and programmable settings, we can warm the house before we get home.
 The total cost for our air conditioning system in part 1 was around €3,200 (3 airco’s).
 Downsides include noise and visibility, but a good installation plan can solve this.
+UPDATE: We experienced it’s perfect for the bedrooms but not nice to sit in the warmth of the airco in the livingroom.

 • Heat pump: Not suitable for us due to high electricity usage during frost and the high investment.
 A heat pump would be ideal with floor heating but we believe a low temperature heating system would’’t work out in our situation.